lindhor/geoportal-server-catalog-wiki/Security-configuration-ArcGIS.md

 Parameter Name | Description
 -------------- | ------------
-name="appId" | Value is the appID of the geoportal application registered with Portal for ArcGIS or ArcGIS Online name="authorizeUrl" | For ArcGIS Online, the value is https://www.arcgis.com/sharing/rest/oauth2/authorize, for Portal for ArcGIS, the value would be something like https://portalServerName/arcgis/sharing/rest/oauth2/authorize. name="createAccountUrl" | For ArcGIS Online, the value is https://www.arcgis.com/home/createaccount.html,  for Portal for ArcGIS, the value would be something like https://portalServerName/arcgis/home/createaccount.html. name="expirationMinutes" | Duration for which the authentication will be valid, default is 120 minutes. name="geoportalAdministratorsGroupId" | Group name in ArcGIS Online or Portal for ArcGIS for Geoportal administrative users. name="geoportalPublishersGroupId" | Group name in ArcGIS Online or Portal for ArcGIS for Geoportal publishers. name="allUsersCanPublish" | Whether all users can publish, default is "true". name="rolePrefix" | Prefix of the role name, default is "ROLE_". name="showMyProfileLink" | Whether to show the My Profile link in Geoportal, default is "true".
+appId | Value is the appID of the geoportal application registered with Portal for ArcGIS or ArcGIS Online authorizeUrl | For ArcGIS Online, the value is https://www.arcgis.com/sharing/rest/oauth2/authorize, for Portal for ArcGIS, the value would be something like https://portalServerName/arcgis/sharing/rest/oauth2/authorize. createAccountUrl | For ArcGIS Online, the value is https://www.arcgis.com/home/createaccount.html,  for Portal for ArcGIS, the value would be something like https://portalServerName/arcgis/home/createaccount.html. expirationMinutes | Duration for which the authentication will be valid, default is 120 minutes. geoportalAdministratorsGroupId | Group name in ArcGIS Online or Portal for ArcGIS for Geoportal administrative users. geoportalPublishersGroupId | Group name in ArcGIS Online or Portal for ArcGIS for Geoportal publishers. allUsersCanPublish | Whether all users can publish, default is "true". rolePrefix | Prefix of the role name, default is "ROLE_". showMyProfileLink | Whether to show the My Profile link in Geoportal, default is "true".

 #### Authentication manager settings